|Nutritional Guidelines (per serving)|

 - 1/4 teaspoon freshly ground black pepper

 - 1/4 cup parsley (chopped)

 - 4 to 6 ounces medium egg noodles (2 to 3 cups)

-- Remove chicken and bay leaf from pot; take meat from bones, dice, and return to broth, and add the noodles.
+Remove chicken and bay leaf from pot; take meat from bones, dice, and return to broth.

 - Add 1 clove of fresh pressed garlic with the vegetables or add about 1/2 teaspoon of garlic powder.

-- Instead of basil, use dried leaf marjoram or thyme as the herb seasoning, or add an herb blend to the soup, e.g., Mrs. Dash or Spike.
+- Instead of basil, use dried leaf marjoram or thyme as the herb seasoning, or add an herb blend to the soup, such as Mrs. Dash or Spike.